rainnogame/quantum_test_regression/README.md

     - I didn't add any tests except the simplest one
 - I didn't try to write the best code in terms of code quality
     - E.G. I used pandas for data loading, etc
+- I loaded a big file to the repo just to keep it simple